Volunteering with Natural England: how to get involved

 Natural England’s volunteers come from many different backgrounds and are involved in a wide variety of tasks - from scientific surveying to enthusing visitors on our National Nature Reserves (NNRs).
 There is no minimum time commitment - you choose how much you do.

 In the interests of sustainability and fairness, Natural England doesn’t encourage volunteers to travel long distances to their place of volunteering.

 When Natural England has specific volunteering opportunities, they will be advertised here.
 Bear in mind there is high demand for the limited number of places.
 Enquiries are welcome.

 Advertised volunteer roles

 Conservation assistant (volunteer) based at East Dartmoor National Nature Reserve, Devon.

-This one year training programme is for recent graduates who want a career in nature conservation.
+This 1 year post is suitable for recent graduates who want a career in nature conservation.